Egg Prices – Historical Graph

 1. Seasonal Changes

-Throughout the year, egg prices fluctuate according to seasons, supply, and demand.
-Egg production is low in winter months due to shorter days.
-As a result egg demand is high which causes a price hike.
+Throughout the year, egg prices vary according to seasons, supply, and demand.
+Generally, egg production is low in winter months due to shorter days.
+Thus, demand is high which causes its price hike.

 The rise of fad diets greatly plays a big impact on egg prices.
-Consumers who are fans of low-carb or high-protein diets tend to increase their egg demand as part of their meal routine.
+Usually, consumers who are fans of low-carb or high-protein diets tend to increase their egg demand as part of their meal routine.

 4. Disease Outbreaks

-These frequent outbreaks push the international trading market to tighten its trading law under health and safety protocols.
-Therefore, making exportation and importation even tighter.
+Additionally, these frequent breakouts push the international trading market to tighten its trading law under health and safety protocols.
+Thus, making exportation and importation even more difficult which lead to the egg price increase.

 5. International Trade